Updated 10/7/2020. Originally published on ErinFlynn.com January 27, 2016.

 News flash: clients are clueless.
 And it’s not their fault, it’s yours.

-If you don’t tell a client what you need (and when) you can’t very well expect them to deliver it to you.
-I actually recommend including client work and deadlines in the contract, but the intro packet is a great way to tell them straight-off that you need something.
+If you don’t tell a client what you need (and when) you can’t expect them to deliver it to you.
+I recommend including client work and deadlines in the contract.
+But the intro packet is a great way to tell them straight-off that you need something.
 Especially if you need it before the project begins.

 Unless you have a long waitlist, of course.

-You should know exactly what you need from the client and when because you should have mapped out your entire process for your service beforehand.
+You should know exactly what you need from the client and when because you should have mapped out your entire process beforehand.

 Now, you get to tell them so that they can plan appropriately.

-Haven’t mapped out your process?
-It’s something I teach in Systems for Services!
+Quick tip: Haven’t mapped out your process?
+It’s something I teach in All Systems Go!
 I also include things like example text to use in your Intro Packet so you’re able to simply copy and paste your packet together.
 Head to the info page to learn more!

 Process and Timeline